 - Add up your “net monthly income sources”, “savings”, “fixed and variable expenses”.

 - Lastly, subtract your savings, fixed, and variable expenses from your total monthly income sources to determine if you need to reduce spending or can increase savings.

 - If you receive a student financial aid refund at the beginning of each term, try paying off your rent for that entire term.

-- Use cash, try to minimize using your debit card.
+- Use cash for purchases, try to minimize using your debit card.